 Busitalia guarantees information through at least the following channels:

-The transport contract established with Busitalia or its Subsidiary in accordance with the Transport Conditions, for the use of transport services, is represented by the ticket.
+The transport contract established with Busitalia and its subsidiaries in accordance with the Transport Conditions, for the use of transport services, is represented by the ticket.
 When purchasing the ticket, the passenger undertakes to comply with the provisions contained in these conditions.
 The ticket may be in tangible form (e.g. paper, plastic) or intangible/digital (e.g. pdf file, ticketless, QR Code).
 Passengers accepted for transport must be in possession of a valid ticket for the service, including the day and time, where applicable.
 The ticket shall be considered as proof, until proven otherwise, of the establishment and content of the Transport Contract.

 7.1.
 General standards

 7.2.
-Purchase of tickets on board from the driver/personnel
+On-board ticket purchase from the driver/personnel

 7.2.1.
-Purchase of tickets on board with a surcharge
+Ticket purchase on board with surcharge

 7.3.
 Replacement of damaged tickets